Skip to main content

 Slip on your gloves and get ready to scrub.
 Give your equipment a good wash and say buh-bye to the questionable goop living inside it.

-• Fill your sink with hot water, dish soap, and a splash of vinegar (it's your very own DIY refrigerator cleaner!)
+• Fill your sink with hot water, dish soap, and a splash of vinegar (it's the best DIY fridge cleaning solution!)

 • Wash your shelves and drawers in the mixture, paying special attention to hard-to-reach corners